 We could not avoid mistakes altogether.
 And listing all of them would be unwise.
 What we have strived is not to make the same mistakes twice.
 I think that’s the biggest lesson we have learned.
 As a professional advisory and consultancy, there is no room for error in our operation.
 The review system that we have developed works magic here.

-Future Startup: How does your sales and marketing work?
+Future Startup: How do your sales and marketing work?

 Mezarul Musrufe Ontu: It is your performance and on-time delivery of service that matters most.
 Your work will speak for you.
 In our case, it just worked.
 Sometimes you need proper planning for your prospective clients and identify the value you can offer.
 You should always offer value to your clients.